Milestone 2: Placemaking Challenges

 From June 26 – June 28 the participants of the programme met in Bergen, Norway for the second step of the programme.
 The aim of this milestone was to understand and dive deeper into the challenges that cities face and could be addressed by placemaking on three scales of challenges: macro-challenges, place-based challenges and organisational challenges.
-Throughout the 3-day workshop, the cities’ representatives worked on uncovering what are the common trends and challenges on three different levels:

 1. Macro-challenges are related to the nature and dynamics of cities, such as social inequality, lack of community cohesion, unsustainable development patterns, and a decline in public spaces.